ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/6-SpellsFeatsClassesItems.md

 ## Wild Magic

-These mods effect wild magic sorcerers, wild magic barbarians, and/or other situations where the wild magic effects table is rolled such as certain wild magic enemies.
-Sorcerers should only accrue wild magic surge chances during combat and the chance starts low and grows as you cast with Tides of Chaos active, creating a whacky risk-reward gameplay experience.
+These mods effect wild magic sorcerers, wild magic barbarians, and/or other situations where the wild magic effects table is rolled such as certain wild magic enemies, controlled chaos, or having the Enweaved feat.
+Sorcerers and creatures with wild magic should only accrue surge risk during combat, with the chance increasing 5% per spell casted until a surge is triggered.
+For player sorcerers, you can avoid starting the wild magic risk slide by avoiding using Tides of Chaos, but that would be boring.
+Wild magic surges will restore Tides of Chaos, allowing you to keep it going multiple times throughout an adventuring day.
+Wild Magic Sorcerers in Listonomicon are a whacky risk-reward gameplay experience.

 * [More Wild Magic effects](https://www.nexusmods.com/baldursgate3/mods/2022)
 * [Wild Magic D100 Table](https://www.nexusmods.com/baldursgate3/mods/2967)